WayneXuCN/ModularDashboard/docs/en/README.md

 ## Getting Help

-If you need help with Research Dashboard, you can:
+If you need help with Modular Dashboard, you can:

 1. Check the documentation in this guide
-2. Report issues on the [GitHub repository](https://github.com/WayneXuCN/ResearchDashboard)
+2. Report issues on the [GitHub repository](https://github.com/WayneXuCN/ModularDashboard)
 3. Submit feature requests or suggestions

 For development-related questions, see the [Development](./development/index.md) section.